tanaha2002/tanaha2002/ReadMe.md

 AI Engineer & System Administrator
 ----------------------------------

-Discipline is a virtue I deeply value—one I continue to strive for, recognizing its fundamental importance to success.
+Discipline is a virtue I deeply value, one I continue to strive for, recognizing its fundamental importance to success.

 * 🌍  I'm based in Vietnam, Ho Chi Minh City
 * ✉️  You can contact me at [julowin2002@gmail.com](mailto:julowin2002@gmail.com)